-Recreational as well as commercial drone pilots have clearance to fly within the class G airspace (below 400 ft) away from airports.
-Drone pilots may not need additional permissions for flight within this boundary except when there is an altitude cap.
-However, remote pilots, who need to fly their UAVs above 400 ft or in controlled airspace below 400 ft, require clearance from the FAA (Federal Aviation Administration).
-Low Altitude Authorization and Notification Capability or LAANC is a system that facilitates communication between drones and FAA’s Air Traffic Control (ATC).
+Recreational as well as commercial drone pilots have the authorization to fly in uncontrolled airspace (below 400 ft).
+However, remote pilots, who need to fly their UAVs above 400 ft or in controlled airspace below 400 ft, require authorization from the FAA (Federal Aviation Administration).
+Low Altitude Authorization and Notification Capability or LAANC is a system that facilitates communication between drone pilots and FAA’s Air Traffic Control (ATC).

 What is LAANC?

 At present, there are over 1.5 million registered drones in the US.
 The drone industry could potentially triple in size by 2023 as predicted by an FAA report.
 Monitoring millions of drones in the sky is not only extremely challenging but also dangerous if left unregulated.
-Therefore, the FAA introduced the LAANC system so that ATC can communicate with drone pilots in real-time.
+The LAANC system directly supports UAS integration into airspace.
 The LAANC communication system is integrated with most of the FAA-approved UAS service providers.
 A drone pilot can apply and receive an airspace authorization from ATC within the automated app of the UAS service provider.

 Prior to the introduction of this system, if a drone pilot needed to operate in any other airspace apart from class G, they would have to submit an authorization request through the FAADroneZone website.
 This authorization process could take several weeks to be completed making it highly inefficient.
 With LAANC, drone pilots (commercial and hobbyists) can create flight plans in controlled airspace and get authorization in a matter of minutes.
 However, only those flights are approved that follow Part 107 regulations without any waiver certificates.